Rohanc28/Flask-registration-app/README.md

 - tester.py - program to test, debug other programs, scripts (only for debug use, to be ignored)

 ## Next updates (coming)
-- Adding unique user only (remove duplicates of same person) from database.
+- Adding user-login system (using password hashing for security)  [Implementing]
+- ^ cont.d, Add user password reset / recovery system.
-- Adding page for user to deregister (and then send email to confirm deregistration)
+- Adding page for user to deregister (and then send email to confirm deregistration)  [Implementing]
-- Adding page to see all listed players for a/all sport(s).
+- Adding page to see all listed players for all sport(s).
+[Added]
-- Improving CSS for all pages
-- reducing file sizes for web-pages.
-- prevent SQLi (SQL injection from user)
+- Adding Index page [Added]

 ### Screenshots:
 ![image](https://user-images.githubusercontent.com/81807980/149501855-724a63dd-3807-4d18-9855-ad3d0bb96ed7.png)